ta3ag/lbd/_sources/otherinst.txt

 get the LO part of result.
 Chapter4_1/ is implemented with Mips MULT style.
 We choose it as the implementation of this book to add instructions as less as possible.
-This approach is better for Cpu0 to keep it as a tutorial architecture for school teaching purpose material, and apply Cpu0 as an engineer learning materials in compiler, system program and verilog CPU hardware design.
+This approach make Cpu0 better both as a tutorial architecture for school teaching purpose material, and an engineer learning materials in compiler, system program and verilog CPU hardware design.
 The MULT, MULTu, MFHI, MFLO, MTHI, MTLO added in Chapter4_1/Cpu0InstrInfo.td; HI, LO register in Chapter4_1/Cpu0RegisterInfo.td and Chapter4_1/MCTargetDesc/